HiteshKrGaurav/rock-paper-scissor/README.md

 requirements:

-    python3 and c compiler to compile c program
+    python3 and gcc (c compiler to compile c program)

 To run python program: